 EI is a non-profit working for the livelihoods of persons with disabilities.
 EI provides training to PwDs and works to create employment opportunities for PwDs.

-(Partner NGO) is a Training Partner associated with various corporates for providing training to the students
+WVF is a Training Partner associated with various corporates for providing training to the candidates

-EI is willing to enter into an Expression of Interest with (Partner NGO)
+EI is willing to enter into an Expression of Interest with WVF

 NOW IT IS HEREBY AGREED BY AND BETWEEN THE PARTIES HERETO AS UNDER: